albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     this.staticMethod();
   }

-  public static void main( String[] args ) {
+  public static void main( final String[] args ) {
     new App().instanceMethod();
   }
 }
 ```

-The `staticMethod()` method is being called by the `instanceMethod()` using the `this` keyword.

 ### How does the `this` keyword works with inner anonymous classes?

-Different from some other languages like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), there is no need to bind it or do any gymnastics.
+Different from some other programming languages, like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), there is no need to bind it or do any gymnastics.

 In Java, we can have objects within objects in the form of [inner anonymous classes, discussed in depth later on].
 Consider the following (*possibly advanced*) example.